1. Access to archived materials is free except for a one-time $2.00 membership fee sent via Paypal.

 To search far and near--

-1. Subject areas are hierarchical; broad topic areas contain topical folders.
-The folders, in turn, hold several files (typically as few as five or as many as 200) containing specific content--articles, books, lists of internet links, audio and video files, photos, and so on.
+3. Subject areas are hierarchical; broad topic areas contain topical folders.
+Subject folders hold several files (typically as few as five or as many as 200) containing specific content--articles, books, lists of internet links, audio and video files, photos, and so on.
 Searching through the files is the best way to find what you are looking for.